facebook/docusaurus/docs/getting-started-publishing.md

 **That's all.** Your docs will automatically be deployed.

+> Note that the directory structure Now supports is slightly different from the default directory structure of a Docusaurus project - The `docs` directory has to be within the `website` directory, ideally following the directory structure in this example.
+You will also have to specify a `customDocsPath` value in `siteConfig.js`.
+Take a look at the the [now-examples repository for a Docusaurus project](https://github.com/zeit/now-examples/tree/master/docusaurus).

 ### Using GitHub Pages

 Docusaurus was designed to work really well with one of the most popular hosting solutions for open source projects: [GitHub Pages](https://pages.github.com/).